South Eads Street Complete Street – 12th St. S. to Army Navy Drive

 Additional work is underway to further improve the segment of South Eads Street between 12th Street South and 15th Street South – learn more on the project page.

-Concept Design Engagement
+Fall/Winter 2021 - Concept Design Engagement

-In 2021, DES staff worked on coordinating the delivery of the transportation component with the construction of the Park to be efficient and minimize construction disturbance.
+Beginning in 2021, DES staff worked on coordinating the delivery of the transportation component with the construction of the Park to be efficient and minimize construction disturbance.
 To do this, DES and DPR staff have developed a truncated timetable for design and delivery of both the park and the adjacent streetscape.

 The project team launched a dedicated public engagement opportunity to gather input on the concept design for the County's portion of this corridor of S. Eads Street.
 The team gathered feedback using the online engagement form, and held a community meeting to share details about the concept design and answer questions about the project.